Malfunctioning car served as catalyst for multiple brush fires north of Clinton, officials say

 “I talked with several citizens up that highway," he said.
 “Most of them had never seen anything quite like that.
 It was very frightening and it had the potential of being a lot had everyone not come together and worked together to get this under control.”

 A burn ban was also put in place in East Feliciana Parish, where Clinton is the parish seat.
-Without rain, it doesn't take much to start a wildfire, Assistant Chief Buhler said.
+Without rain, it doesn't take much to start a wildfire, Bluff Creek Fire Department Assistant Chief and East Feliciana Parish Homeland Security Director Darryl Buhler said.

 “Sparks flying, that’ll start it.
 Dragging chains," he said.
 "If you have a malfunction on your truck, make sure it’s not blowing any sparks out and stuff like that.
 There’s so much stuff that people do that they don’t think about.”